MRIresearch/maddenXCP/README.md

 # maddenXCP
 Customized version of **xcpEngine version v1.2.3** to enable censoring of adjacent volumes

+## Using maddenXCP
+This repository can be cloned to your local disk and then in the `./build` directory, the script `buildscript.sh` can be edited to create a docker image which can be converted to a singularity image with the command `singularity build $SINGNAME docker://$DOCKERURI`.
+You will have to push the docker image to **Docker Hub** to build it in singularity unless you create a local registry for managing your images.

+A version of this docker image has been created which you can also download and use on your cluster without having to go through the build step above.
+It is called `aacazxnat/xcpengine-madden:1.0`

+You can build a singularity image called `xcpengine-madden.sif` as follows:
+`singularity build xcpengine-madden.sif docker://aacazxnat/xcpengine-madden:1.0`

 ## Changes to xcp-engine

 `${XCPEDIR}/utils/fd.R` main code has been commented out to prevent creation of the `.../confound2/mc/${SUB}_${SES}_fd.1D` file which is created from the 6 motion regressors provided by fmriprep.